jm-moreau/anki-pao-bootstrap-style/README.md

 # anki-pao-bootstrap-style
 This is a themed Anki template for memorizing PAO (person, action, objects) lists.
-It's based on twitter bootstrap.
+The theme uses twitter bootstrap.

-It has cards to quiz you on *each* element.
+The cards aim to to follow the [20 rule of formulating knowledge ](https://www.supermemo.com/en/articles/20rules).
+Namely (#4) minimum information principal, (#7) use imagery.
+They quiz you on the number, each P.A.O. element, the picture and your mnemonic, _separately_.

 # Screenshots
 <img src="screenshots/poa_1.png" width="223" /> <img src="screenshots/pao_2.png" width="224" />